V. K. Prakash

 V. K. Prakash (born 12 October 1960) is an Indian film director and actor.
 He makes films, music videos, and commercials, and works predominantly in Malayalam, but has also directed Telugu, Marathi, Kannada and Hindi films.
 Prakash's debut feature directorial was Punaradhivasam (2000) which won the National Film Award for Best Feature Film in Malayalam and Kerala State Film Award for Best Debut Director.
 His film Nirnayakam (2015) won the National Film Award for Best Film on Other Social Issues.

 Early life

-Born in a Malayali family in Palaghat, and currently based in Bangalore, he runs his own ad film production company called Trends Adfilm Makers Pvt Ltd. He studied in the School of Drama, Thrissur before commencing his career in the ad film industry.
+Born in a Malayali family in Palakkad, and currently based in Bangalore, he runs his own ad film production company called Trends Adfilm Makers Pvt Ltd. He studied in the School of Drama, Thrissur before commencing his career in the ad film industry.

 Career

 V. K. Prakash started as an advertisement film director and worked in the industry for several years.
 He directed his debut feature film with Punaradhivasam in 2000, a Malayalam drama which won the National Film Award for Best Feature Film in Malayalam and Kerala State Film Award for Best Debut Director for him.
 In 2015, he directed the social drama Nirnayakam which won the National Film Award for Best Film on Other Social Issues.